lulav/LRS_Documentation/docs/simulations/sim_runs_page.md

 ## Available Actions

+### Search Box

+   The search field is available right above the Batch Run List.
+You can search by project's name, batch name, batch message etc. This allows to search a batch run name by entering it in the text box.

-### Running a New Simulation
+### Run Simulation Button

-   To run a new simulation, click the "Run Simulation" button.
-Fill in the required parameters and configurations in the simulation setup form.
-Click "Run Simulation" to initiate the simulation.
-You can monitor the progress of the simulation on the list page.
-Check our [Step-By-Step Simulation tutorial](https://citros.io/doc/docs/simulations/sim_step_by_step) for additional information.
+   Pressing on the button opens a window to define and run a new simulation.
+For more information follow this [Step-By-Step Simulation tutorial](https://citros.io/doc/docs/simulations/sim_step_by_step).

 ![png](img/runs4.png "Run Simulation")

-### Searching the Simulations

-   The search field is available right above the Batch Run List.
-You can search by project's name, batch name, batch message etc. Simply enter the text for search in the field and the search results will be shown automaticly.
+### CLI Button

+   Pressing on the button opens a window with a step-by-step instructions to run a new simulation using CITROS CLI.